Blog

 Train staff to maintain a clean space both in the front of the house and the kitchen.
 Here's a sample checklist:

-• Remove clutter, stains, and visible dirt.
+Remove clutter, stains, and visible dirt.

-• Replace furniture if necessary.
+Replace furniture if necessary.

-• Sweep parking spaces in front of the building to remove leaves, nails, and debris.
+Sweep parking spaces in front of the building to remove leaves, nails, and debris.

-• Regularly clean windows and food display cases.
+Regularly clean windows and food display cases.
 Ensure there are no flies on the food under the glass.

-• Thoroughly clean glasses, plates, and cutlery.
+Thoroughly clean glasses, plates, and cutlery.
 There should be no water streaks, lipstick stains, or leftover food on these items.

 A clean environment helps ensure restaurant customers feel comfortable and want to return with their friends and family.

-6. Run Ads with Special Offers or Coupons
+6. Run ads with special offers or coupons

 A strong marketing strategy keeps your restaurant competitive.
-Target ads where your customers spend time—if they’re on social media platforms like TikTok or Instagram, focus your efforts there.
+Target ads where your customers spend time: if they're on social media platforms like TikTok or Instagram, focus your efforts there.

 Build an email list to promote events and special menu deals.
-Time-sensitive discounts, like daily or seasonal specials, drive urgency and boost sales.
+Time-sensitive discounts like daily or seasonal specials drive urgency and boost sales.

 Offer first-time customer deals and a loyalty program with perks like free drinks or appetizers.
 Train staff in cross-selling and up-selling to highlight promotions and new menu items, maximizing each guest's spending.

 Time-specific menus drive sales.
-Restaurant revenue statistics reveal happy hour accounts for 60.5% of bar and restaurant alcohol revenue for restaurants that serve alcohol.
+Restaurant revenue statistics reveal that happy hour accounts for 60.5% of bar and restaurant alcohol revenue for restaurants that serve alcohol.
 Even with discounts, the average bill during happy hour is $68.99, which is approximately $8 higher than average.

 Meanwhile, limited-service concepts saw a 20% increase on weekdays and a massive 25% increase on weekends.

 Customers follow businesses that post useful or entertaining content.
 If they like your restaurant, they may search for it or follow after seeing a valuable ad.
-Regularly share specials, events like trivia night, bingo, or karaoke, and high-quality photos of food and drinks—think frosty cocktails on a sunny patio or steaming comfort food on a cold day.
+Regularly share specials, events like trivia night, bingo, or karaoke, and high-quality photos of food and drinksâthink frosty cocktails on a sunny patio or steaming comfort food on a cold day.

 Inconsistent posting or low-value content leads to lost followers and buried posts by algorithms.
 However, managing every platform is time-consuming, so focus on where your target audience spends time.

-9. Host Live Performances and Events
+9. Host live performances and events

 Live music and special events create unique experiences that attract customers.
-Approximately 75% of diners will stay longer when they enjoy the music, leading to higher sales.
-Feature local musicians, themed nights, art showcases, or chef’s table dinners to attract new customers and encourage repeat visits.
+Approximately 75% of diners stay longer when they enjoy the music, leading to higher sales.
+Feature local musicians, themed nights, art showcases, or chef's table dinners to attract new customers and encourage repeat visits.

 In addition to staying in the restaurant, here are other things survey respondents were likely to do if they enjoy the music in a restaurant: